-- (i) Each Board Official must provide a written report to GSA Board meetings which includes all actions taken in their role as Board Official. - (ii) Board Officials must perform any other duties as provided for by GSA Board Regulation.
+(i) Each Board Official must provide a written report to GSA Board meetings which includes all actions taken in their role as Board Official.

+(i) Board Officials must perform any other duties as set out in the Association's Governance Charter.